 Do say: “I’ve got this great idea for a funny Snapchat video we can make.”

 Even a few weeks or months after they quit, your friend could still be getting cravings, or still miss smoking sometimes.
 As well as keeping positive about the benefits of quitting, it’s really important to celebrate and congratulate your mate on their achievement – quitting smoking.

 Don’t say: “It’s been three months, no-one cares anymore.”

 Do say: “Wow, you’ve been quit three months!
 You’re doing so great!”

 6. GET ADVICE AND SUPPORT

-Your friend will be grateful for all your help, but if they want to talk to someone else, or if you have any questions about smoking or how to support your friend, The Filter team are always here for you.
-Give us a shout on Snapchat or Twitter and we’ll help you out:
+Your friend will be grateful for all your help, but if they want to talk to someone else, or if you have any questions about smoking or about how to help a friend to quit smoking, The Filter team are always here for you.
+Give us a shout on Snapchat, Twitter or Instagram and we’ll help you out: